Quick Links

 If you have a procurement department, then you can work with them to ensure that these items are included in the bid process or in your standard PO guidelines.

-Once you have the PO process in place, you should be able to match the invoices with the purchase orders and resolve any issues in case the items on the invoice doesn’t match the data on the purchase order.
+Once you have the PO process in place, you should be able to match the invoices with the purchase orders and resolve any issues when the invoice doesn’t match the data on the purchase order.

 As per the research done by Ardent partners, 23.2% of invoices on an average are struck in the exception review process.